composer/composer/doc/02-libraries.md

     git archive branchName --format zip -o file.zip

 > **Note:** files would be still tracked by git just not included in the distribution.
+This feature works for packages that have been tagged.

 ## Publishing to a VCS